FAQs (Frequently Asked Questions)

-Research shows that good health is good for business and better workplaces have better financial results.
+Research shows that good Health and Safety is good for business; better workplaces have better financial results.

 What is workplace Health & Safety?

 Workplace Health and Safety is also covered in the Workplace (Health, Safety and Welfare) Regulations 1992.
 It places a duty on employers to make sure that the workplace is safe and suitable for the tasks to be carried out.
-Also that these tasks do not present a risk to employees and others.
+Employees and others should not be put at risk carrying out work tasks.

 Do I need a Health & Safety Policy and does it need to be written down?

 The Health & Safety Policy is a legal document.
 If you employ five or more people then your Health and Safety Policy must be written down.
-If you employ under five people, it is good practice to have it documented, but this is not a legal requirement.
+It is good practice to have it documented even if your employ less than five people, but this is not a legal requirement.

 Should a Health & Safety Policy be signed?

 Yes, the Policy should be signed, as stated in the HSWA.
 This should be a senior person, who is responsible for Health and Safety.
 It should also be dated within the last 12 months and communicated to all parties.

 A Health and Safety Policy is a legal document split into three parts.